yugabyte/yugabyte-db/docs/content/preview/secure/authentication/ldap-authentication-ysql.md

     For convenience, the configuration uses two [host-based authentication](../host-based-authentication/) rules:

     * The first rule `host all yugabyte 127.0.0.1/0 password` allows access from localhost (127.0.0.1) to the admin user (`yugabyte`) with password authentication.
-This allows the administrator to log in with the yugabyte user to set up the roles (and permissions) for LDAP users.
+This allows the administrator to log in to set up the roles (and permissions) for LDAP users.
     * The second rule configures LDAP authentication for all other user/host pairs, using simple bind with a uid-based username (`ldapprefix`) and a suffix defining the domain component (`dc`).

-1. Open the YSQL shell (ysqlsh), specifying the `yugabyte` user and prompting for the password.
+1. Start the YSQL shell (ysqlsh) specifying the `yugabyte` user, and enter the password (default is `yugabyte`) when prompted.

     ```sh
     $ ./ysqlsh -U yugabyte -W
     ```

-1. When prompted for the password, enter the yugabyte password (default is `yugabyte`).

     ```output
     ysqlsh (11.2-YB-2.3.3.0-b0)